 - Set your device volume to about half-way.
 If it’s too loud, it interferes with Yousician hearing your ukulele.

-- Using headphones improves recognition.
-You can use regular wired headphones, or Bluetooth ones.
+- Use headphones to improve recognition.
+You can use wired headphones, or Bluetooth ones.

-- If Yousician can’t hear you at all, double check that Yousician has access to your device microphone.
+- If Yousician can’t hear you, check that the app has access to your device microphone.